Michigan city bans Pride flags on public property

 (The Hill) — A city near Detroit has banned its residents from displaying LGBTQ flags on public property after a raucous city meeting Tuesday.

-Hamtramck, Mich., an enclave within north-central Detroit, banned the flags in a unanimous vote with one city council member arguing that the displays are unnecessary.
+Hamtramck, Michigan, an enclave within north-central Detroit, banned the flags in a unanimous vote with one city council member arguing that the displays are unnecessary.

 “You guys are welcome,” council member Nayeem Choudhury said, referring to the LGBTQ community and its supporters. “(But) why do you have to have the flag shown on government property to be represented?”